Results of the 2024 New South Wales local elections in South Coast and Southern Inland

 This is a list of results for the 2024 New South Wales local elections in the South Coast and Southern Inland region.

 The region covers eight local government areas (LGAs), including Queanbeyan–Palerang Regional Council, while the City of Shoalhaven is considered part of the Illawarra region.

 Bega Valley

-Bega Valley Shire Council is composed of nine councillors elected proportionally to a single ward, as well as − starting at the 2024 election − a directly elected mayor.
+Bega Valley Shire Council is composed of eight councillors elected proportionally to a single ward.
+The 2024 election also saw the first appointment of a popularly-elected mayor.
+As such, Bega Valley Shire Council consists of nine representatives total.

 In November 2022, councillor Russell Fitzpatrick joined the Liberal Party to contest the 2023 state election in the electorate of Bega.
 He was unsuccessful, receiving 39.60% of the two-party-preferred vote before resigning as a Liberal member sometime in 2023 or 2024.
+Fitzpatrick was elected as mayor by popular vote on 1 October 2024.

 Incumbent councillors Mitchell Nadin and David Porter, who were both elected as ungrouped independents in 2021, ran on a joint ticket called "Independents For Change".
 Greens councillor Cathy Griff did not seek re-election.